 Asset persist in Kenna even after we are no longer receiving new vulnerability information about those assets from your scanner.
-To remove decommissioned assets risk scoring and fix information, they must be set to "inactive" in Kenna.
-Inactive assets are removed from Risk Meter scoring, will not appear in any default reporting, and will not appear in any fix asset lists.
+To remove decommissioned assets' risk scoring and fix information, they must be set to "inactive" in Kenna.
+Inactive assets are not deleted from the platform, they are simply removed from Risk Meter scoring, will not appear in any default reporting, and will not appear in any fix asset lists.

 Manually Inactivating Assets